UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn Performance Insights

-- The Huskies outscore opponents by 14 points per game (scoring 78.7 points per game to rank 28th in college basketball while giving up 64.7 per outing to rank 38th in college basketball) and have a +505 scoring differential overall.
+- The Huskies outscore opponents by 14 points per game (scoring 78.7 points per game to rank 28th in college basketball while allowing 64.7 per contest to rank 38th in college basketball) and have a +505 scoring differential overall.

-- UConn pulls down 36.1 rebounds per game (11th in college basketball) while conceding 26 per contest to its opponents.
-It outrebounds opponents by 10.1 boards per game.
+- UConn wins the rebound battle by 10.1 boards on average.
+It records 36.1 rebounds per game, which ranks 11th in college basketball, while its opponents pull down 26 per contest.

-- UConn knocks down 9.1 three-pointers per game (30th in college basketball) while shooting 36.4% from beyond the arc (62nd in college basketball).
-It is making 4.1 more threes per contest than its opponents, who drain 5 per game while shooting 30.3%.
+- UConn hits 9.1 three-pointers per game (30th in college basketball) while shooting 36.4% from beyond the arc (62nd in college basketball).
+It is making 4.1 more threes per outing than its opponents, who drain 5 per game while shooting 30.3%.

 Gonzaga Performance Insights

-- The Bulldogs are outscoring opponents by 13.9 points per game, with a +500 scoring differential overall.
-They put up 87 points per game (first in college basketball) and allow 73.1 per contest (268th in college basketball).
+- The Bulldogs have a +500 scoring differential, topping opponents by 13.9 points per game.
+They're putting up 87 points per game, first in college basketball, and are allowing 73.1 per contest to rank 268th in college basketball.

-- Gonzaga wins the rebound battle by 6.1 boards on average.
-It collects 34.3 rebounds per game, 44th in college basketball, while its opponents grab 28.2.
+- Gonzaga pulls down 34.3 rebounds per game (44th in college basketball) while allowing 28.2 per contest to opponents.
+It outrebounds opponents by 6.1 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.